Coltsfoot

 • Veno-occlusive disease: This condition blocks small blood vessels in the liver and can lead to liver failure.
 Even short-term exposure to coltsfoot’s alkaloids may trigger this complication1.

-• Respiratory issues: Interestingly, smoking coltsfoot may actually worsen breathing problems it’s traditionally meant to help.
+• Respiratory issues: Smoking coltsfoot may actually worsen breathing problems it’s traditionally meant to help.
 Users often report increased coughing, throat irritation, and shortness of breath.

 • Pregnancy and nursing concerns: The toxic compounds cross the placental barrier and pass into breast milk.
-If you’re pregnant or breastfeeding, it’s best to avoid coltsfoot entirely1.
+Avoid coltsfoot entirely if you’re pregnant or breastfeeding1.

-• Medication interactions: Coltsfoot can interfere with drugs processed by the liver, changing their effectiveness or intensifying side effects.
+• Medication interactions: Coltsfoot can interfere with drugs processed by the liver.
+This may change their effectiveness or intensify side effects.

-• Skin reactions: Those allergic to the Asteraceae family may experience rashes, itching, or contact dermatitis when handling the plant.
+• Allergic reactions: People sensitive to the Asteraceae family (which includes daisies and ragweed) may experience rashes, itching, or contact dermatitis when handling the plant.

 Legal Status